L1nux0/gh0stl0gg3r/README.md

 # Gh0stl0gg3r

-Is a Python 3 keylogger that uses a Gmail account with "allow less secure apps" enabled, made only for learning purposes, based on Beelogger idea (and Icons, i been lazy to download others), all credits to his creator (Alisson Moretto).
+Is a Python 3 keylogger that uses a Sendgrid Api Key, made only for learning purposes, based on Beelogger idea, all credits to his creator (Alisson Moretto).

 Disclaimer: I will not make responsible for illegal use!!